hphelion/documentation/cloudos/index.md

 # HP Cloud OS Documentation

 Welcome!
-HP Cloud OS is an open and extensible architecture that leverages the power of OpenStack technology, the fastest growing open-source cloud community.
+HP Cloud OS is an enterprise-grade, open and extensible architecture that leverages the power of OpenStack technology, the fastest growing open-source cloud community.
 This documentation site is for anyone interested in HP Cloud OS.

 ## Technical Overview

-If you're new to HP Cloud OS, read the HP Cloud OS [Technical Overview](/cloudos/overview/).
+If you're new to HP Cloud OS, read the [Technical Overview](/cloudos/overview/).

 ## Video Tutorial